Scientists Unveil Weed Breathalyzer, Launching Debate Over Next Steps

 "I think there will be some push even for the federal government to actually allow researchers to look and correlate these levels of smoking and impairment," Sejdic says.

-Until the government and the legal system catch up, they say, creating an accurate breathalyzer itself is the first step towards enforcing those "Drive High, Get A DUI" roadside signs.
+Until the government and the legal system catch up, they say, creating an accurate Breathalyzer-type device itself is the first step toward enforcing those "Drive High, Get A DUI" roadside signs.